How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Photo Credit: Capital Plaza Hotel

 Capital Plaza Hotel is an affordable 4-star property in the center of town, between Victoria Square and Dorobanti.
-Stylish rooms and a fine restaurant are the highlights of the property.
-Every morning, there is a buffet breakfast served to guests.
+The property highlights include stylish rooms and a fine restaurant.
+You can enjoy a buffet breakfast every morning.

 Luxury: Ramada Plaza Bucharest